 © Ayyā Medhānandī

 This a post from Ayyā Medhānandī’s blog written while based in Penang.
-She draws on her experiences in a monastic community in England as a solitary nun in a coastal hamlet of New Zealand and as an urban nun perched in a ‘sky temple’ overlooking the Malacca Straits.
+She draws on her monastic experiences in an English monastery, as a solitary nun in a coastal New Zealand hamlet, and as an urban nun on the Malacca Straits.
 Other posts from this blog can be found under “Penang’s Blog” topic category.